A deep dive into the problem of fraud for crypto exchanges – and of course, the solutions needed to reduce it.

 - Anonymous / Pseudonymous: Unlike bank accounts, you don’t need personal data to receive crypto.
 Coins can be tracked, but fraudsters, tax evaders and money launderers still create multiple wallets, or use tumblers to muddy up their trail.

 - Complex: Cryptocurrencies are hard to understand, and tend to attract get-rich-quick scams.
-This opens the door to scams like fake coins, fake exchanges, and Ponzi schemes.
+This opens the door to scams like fake coins, fake trading platforms, and Ponzi schemes.

-- Volatile: not necessarily a magnet for crypto fraud, but it is a challenge, as users want to buy and sell as fast as possible.
+- Volatile: not necessarily a magnet for cryptocurrency fraud, but it is a challenge, as users want to buy and sell as fast as possible.

-So as we’ve seen, crypto is inherently risky for consumers.
-But crypto exchanges have their own set of challenges, as it’s their job to:
+So as we’ve seen, these coins trading places are inherently risky for consumers.
+But coin trading platforms have their own set of challenges, as it’s their job to:

 - Onboard users safely